scubbx/convert-bev-address-data-bash/readme.md

-# Conver BEV Adresses with BASH
+# Convert BEV Adresses with BASH

 Since the original script in Python I was wondering if there is no better way to convert the BEV address data to an easily usable format in a more perfoment manner.